pykale/pykale/docs/source/installation.md

 ## Requirements

 PyKale requires a Python version 3.6 or above.
 Before installing pykale, you should
-- manually [install PyTorch](https://pytorch.org/get-started/locally/) matching your hardware first,
+- manually [install PyTorch](https://pytorch.org/get-started/locally/) matching your hardware first, and
-- if you will use APIs related to graphs, you need to manually install [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric) first following its [official instructions](https://github.com/rusty1s/pytorch_geometric#installation) and matching your PyTorch installation, and
+- if you will use APIs related to graphs, you need to manually install [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric) first following its [official instructions](https://github.com/rusty1s/pytorch_geometric#installation) and matching your PyTorch installation.
-- If [RDKit](https://www.rdkit.org/) will be used, you need to install it via `conda install -c conda-forge rdkit`.

 ## Pip install